burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 That name should not be used by non-compiler and non-STL writers, both for C and C++ languages.
 With that rule for a long time, people escape conflicts between the naming of compiler-specific entities and entities of the constructing program.

 > Sometimes compiler writers violate this principle.
-For example, [The Linux Programmer's Guide](https://tldp.org/LDP/lpg/node148.html) mentions standard predefined macro uses `unix` and `linux` during compilation for the Linux platform.
+For example, [The Linux Programmer's Guide](https://tldp.org/LDP/lpg/node148.html) mentions that standard predefined macro uses `unix` and `linux` during compilation for the Linux platform.
 These special names are *not* the names that follow C and C++ conventions.

-> Sometimes, it's possible to observe defined guards at the beginning of the buildable program's header files via `#ifndef/#define` that uses names starting with `__.` These special names are not the names that followed the mentioned rule and are incorrect usage of identifiers.
-In modern code (from C++11) it's less likely to find [define quards](https://en.wikipedia.org/wiki/Include_guard) because the pretty universal approach is to use compiler extension `#pragma once` for this purpose.
+> Sometimes, it's possible to observe defined guards at the beginning of the buildable program's header files via `#ifndef/#define` that uses names starting with `__.` These special names are not the names that followed the mentioned rule and are incorrect usages of identifiers.
+In modern code (from C++11), it's less likely to find [define quards](https://en.wikipedia.org/wiki/Include_guard) because the pretty universal approach is to use compiler extension `#pragma once` for this purpose.

-16. In C and C++, postfix operators have higher priority than unary operators.
+16. In C and C++, postfix operators have a higher priority than unary operators.

     ```cpp
     *p++; // *(p++)
     ```

-17. In C and C++ unary operators have higher priority than binary operators.
+17. In C and C++, unary operators have a higher priority than binary operators.

 18. Operators `==`, `!=` have higher priority than logical connectives.
 See also: https://en.cppreference.com/w/cpp/language/operator_precedence

 19. The C++ standard guarantees that the life of a temporary object if it is **LValue** (the temporary object that occupies memory) is extended to the life of any reference that refers to it, **including the constant**.
 In simple cases, based on this trick, you can capture returned temporary objects from a function by constant reference to reduce the number of copy constructors.
 To utilize this trick, the function must still return an object by value.
-Returning a temporary object by reference is incorrect and it will lead to an already mentioned problem (6).
+Returning a temporary object by reference is incorrect, and it will lead to the already-mentioned problem (6).

 20. References to **RValue** objects whose address cannot be obtained do not extend the lifetime of temporary objects.
 However, the compiler can only detect simple constructions with **RValue** objects.
 For example, if you create a temporary object and call a method from this temporary object, that will return a reference to itself.
 The compiler will no longer be able to determine that this reference is not valid after removing the temporary object.
 Therefore, you should be very careful with this case (20) and the previous case (19).